August 20th, Day #2 - John 1:1-18

 As we stated earlier, Jesus was conceived in the womb of his mother by a miraculous work of the Holy Spirit.
 Again, this is made clear in Matthew 1:18.
 Jesus' virgin birth was a supernatural work of God.
 Through the work of the Holy Spirit inside Jesus' mother, Mary, the human and the divine were united in a way they never will be in any other person.

-As we saw when we discussed the full deity of the Trinity (see chapter 3), the Bible clearly says that Jesus is fully God.
+The Bible clearly says that Jesus is fully God.
 For example, Paul writes of Jesus in Colossians 2:9, "In him the whole fullness of deity dwells bodily."
 In addition, when Jesus' contemporaries called him "Lord," they were employing a term that was used over six thousand times in the Greek translation of the Old Testament to refer to God or "the Lord."
 Therefore, when the angels announced Jesus' birth by saying, "For unto you is born this day in the city of David a Savior, who is Christ the Lord" (Luke 2: ll ), they were saying that the Lord God himself was born.

 When asked if he had seen Abraham, Jesus responded by saying, "Before Abraham was, I am" (John 8:57 -58).
 Those who heard him say this "picked up stones to throw at him" (John 8:59), which is what any self-respecting religious leader would have done if someone claimed to be God.
 They understood that Jesus was claiming the same title God claimed for himself in Exodus 3:14-"I AM WHO I AM."